Doordashcon/Grants-Program/applications/application-template-copy.md

 *What Excites us Technically*

-- Trustless Interop Transitions: Enabling cross-chain escrow without wrapped assets or bridge risks.
+- Trustless Interop Transitions: Enabling cross-chain escrow without wrapped assets or bridge risks. # Does polkadot has a unified address for all connected chains?

 - Reputation Pallet: Building sybil-resistant scoring purely on-chain.